mashpie/i18n-node/README.md

 ## Simple Example

-Note: If you plan on using the module with Express.js, please view the example on that, below.
+Note: If you plan on using the module with Express.js, please view [Using with Express.js](#using-with-expressjs), below.

     // Load Module and Instantiate
     var i18n = new (require('i18n-2'))({